appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 <dd>

 When enabled, this property allows the specified JS function to run when the page loads.
-You can set this property for all the available functions.
+You can set this property for each JS function available.

 </dd>